-You can submit publications from research you’ve funded to be considered for Signal articles.
-By being covered in a Signal article, your research could reach a broad range of evidence users.
+You can submit publications from research you’ve funded to be considered for Alerts.
+By being covered in an Alert, your research could reach a broad range of evidence users.

 Disseminating our research

-You can help us achieve this by including NIHR evidence in your materials, such as patient information and other literature for their members and the wider public.
+You can help us achieve this by including NIHR evidence in your materials, such as patient information and other literature for your members and the wider public.

 You can also help us by encouraging your clinical and patient networks to disseminate and use NIHR Alerts, Collections and Themed Reviews.